 Ultimately, I want them to feel a sense of accomplishment in an effort to create lifelong advocates for the love of theatre.

-The last semester, he directed Dobbs Ferry Middle School's production of How to Eat Like A Child.
-Despite setbacks from the pandemic, the show received praise from parents and school administrators.
+The last semester, he directed Great Neck North High's production of The Pajama Game.
+Bringing alive the golden age musical, the show received praise from parents and school administrators.

 "[Mr. Giordano] helped open my eyes to a lot of things I’d been putting off confronting — both in the performing arts and in life — and I really enjoyed the learning experiences [he] provided."